Buoyant Economies Australia Bank credit, the current account and fiscal deficit

 Australia: Current Account Deficit, Bank Credit and Currency While working for a government in the Pacific Islands, Leigh Harkness found a relationship between the growth and bank credit and the balance of payments.
 On returning to Australia and working in the Treasury Department, he found evidence in the Reserve Bank of Australia statistics on banking of a similar relationship between bank credit and the current account deficit.
 That relationship is clearly evident in the following graph.

 The exchange rate, savings policies (such as superannuation), wages policies, training programs etc have no effect at all on this basic relationship between bank credit and the current account deficit.
 The actual factors that cause this outcome are explained in the page on the "Formula for current account balance".
+The following chart shows more recent data available from APRA showing the relationship between bank credit and the current account deficit up until June 2019.
+That data continues to show a strong relationship between the current account deficit and bank credit.
+The divergence in 2016/17 between the Net Growth in Acceptances & Bank Deposits line and the Accumulated Current Account Deficit line may be attributable to the conversion of non-bank institutions (such as credit unions) into banks and their deposits being classified now as bank deposits.
 While working for a Pacific island country, Leigh Harkness was able to implement policies that controlled the balance of payments.
 The IMF commended the government for the success of those policies.
 Using the principles that proved successful in the Pacific, Leigh has developed an approach to economic management that would enable larger and more complex economies with variable exchange rates to overcome balance of payments problems.
 That is, it provides for a variable yet stable market based exchange rate without balance of payments problems, low inflation and relatively stable interest rates.
 He has found that the Friedman style floating exchange rate system is needlessly constrained.
 It does not provide for a sustainable stable equilibrium outcome.
 It has two stable equilibrium points:

 |